bero288/analog-clock/README.md

 # analog-clock
-an analog clock that works where ever you're, it also has light &amp; dark themes
+an analog clock that works wherever you're, it also has light &amp; dark themes